developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/about/index.md

 <img style="height:350px" src="datawedge_launcher.png"/>

 ###Decoders
 DataWedge decodes all major barcode symbologies.
-Most are shown on the table below, with the most popular formats enabled by default (*).
-To help improve scanning performance, the tool permits individual symbologies to be enabled and disabled based on the needs of a specific app or usage profile.
+Most are shown on the table below; popular formats are enabled by default (*).
+To help improve scanning performance, individual symbologies can be enabled and disabled based on the needs of a specific app or usage profile.
 See "Profiles" below.

 <div class="tableblock">
 <table rules="none"